-Safeguard BHA's resilience and support BHA's tenants and the community following the aftermath of the Covid 19 pandemic and the cost of living crisis.
+Safeguard BHA's resilience and support BHA's tenants and the community following the aftermath of the Covid 19 pandemic and the cost-of-living crisis.

-The Management Committee is clear that BHA should support our tenants, community and staff in the difficult times that lie ahead; and that BHA should play an important role in working with tenants, the community and partner organisations in the work that will be needed to "build back" the community following the Covid 19 pandemic.
+The Management Committee is clear that BHA should support our tenants, community and staff in the difficult times that lie ahead; and that BHA should play an important role in working with tenants, the community and partner organisations in the work that will be needed to "build back" the community in the current cost of living crisis.